Our Expertise

 Acceptance of Inheritance

-We will help you deal with all issues related to the acquisition of your inheritance in Greece and will facilitate all the necessary formalities for you, without you having to worry about cultural or language barriers and without you having to be present in Greece.
+We will explain to you how to accept an inheritance in Greece and help you deal with all issues related to the acquisition of your inheritance.
+We will facilitate all the necessary formalities for you without you having to worry about cultural or language barriers and without you having to be present in Greece.

 Waiver of Succession